Global HIV statistics

 - People who inject drugs

-- Gay men and other men who have sex with men
+- Gay and bisexual men and other men who have sex with men

 The percentage of these populations affected by HIV varies by country and region.
-For example: in Australia the majority of HIV infections are among gay men; in Eastern Europe and Central Asia 51% of new infections are among people who inject drugs; and in South Africa, HIV prevalence among sex workers is between 39% and 72% in three major cities.
+For example: in Australia the majority of HIV notifications are among gay men; in Eastern Europe and Central Asia 51% of new notifications are among people who inject drugs; and in South Africa, HIV prevalence among sex workers is between 39% and 72% in three major cities.

 Global AIDS Update 2016 (UNAIDS)